QuanyiZou/TR_LDJDA/README.md

 - Step2: Open MATLAB, add the path.
 - Step3: Add the absolute path of weka.jar into the classpath.txt of MATLAB.
 - Step4: Enter folder  DLJDA_demo and open the script demo_AEEEM.m in MATLAB;
-- Step5: Click the run button in the manu of MATLAB Editor to run the example;
+- Step5: Click the run button in the manu of MATLAB Editor to run the demo;

 ## Contact
 If you have any problem about our code, feel free to contact --zouquanyi2010@163.com or describe your problem in Issues.